breakfastquay/rubberband/README.md

 The options are documented in the library- and platform-specific sections below.

-Rubber Band Library is written entirely in C++ to the C++98 standard.
-It is unlikely to make any difference (performance or otherwise) which C++ standard your compiler uses - as long as it's no older than C++98!
+Rubber Band Library is written entirely in C++ and requires a C++11 compiler.
+It is unlikely to make any difference (performance or otherwise) which C++ standard you compile with, as long as it's no older than C++11.

 If you are building this software using either of the Speex or KissFFT library options, please be sure to review the terms for those